slimandslam/schwab-client-js/README.md

 2. You need to signup for a [Schwab developer account](https://developer.schwab.com).
 The account is free. <br />
    ▪ Login to your developer account and [create an "app"](https://developer.schwab.com/dashboard/apps) which is really just a web page where you configure the metadata for your API calls. <br />
    ▪ Create a new app and where it says "Select an API product" add both: "Accounts and Trading Production" and "Market Data Production". <br />
-   ▪ You will probably want to use the callback url `https://127.0.0.1` <br />
+   ▪ Use a callback url like `https://127.0.0.1:5556`.
+Port numbers below 1024 require superuser privileges to "listen" on most systems, so choose a port number above 1024.
+You can specify up to three callback URLs. <br />
    ▪ You may have to wait a day or two for Schwab to approve your app.
 You cannot do anything while the status of your app is **Approved - Pending**.
 When the status of your app is **Ready For Use**, you can proceed. <br />
    ▪ Once your app is approved, go to the [apps section](https://developer.schwab.com/dashboard/apps) and click on **View Details** for your app.
 At the bottom you should see your **App Key** and **Secret**. <br />